More Applications and Research Interests

-The high sensitivity of proton beams to tissue changes makes adapation more important than in conventional radiotherapy.
+The high sensitivity of proton beams to tissue changes makes adaptation more important than in conventional radiotherapy.
 This requires imaging information relating to the interaction of the beam with the patient's tissue.
-The conventional approach of X-ray imaging resuts in uncertainties which can be reduced when using proton beam imaging.
-The patient is imagined with a higher energy beam than used for treatement and the stopping powers deduced from the image are scaled to the correct treatment energy.
-This allows for a significant reduction in uncertainties in the dose deposition of the headron beam.
-As part of the PRaVDA Consortium, we are committed to support the development of new concepts and instrumentation to provide accurate information about the proton beam's dose, energy and profile before and during treatment.
-Please see our collaboration on the PRaVDA project as an illustration
+The conventional approach of X-ray imaging results in uncertainties which can be reduced when using proton beam imaging.
+The patient is imaged with a higher energy beam than used for treatment and the stopping powers deduced from the image are scaled to the correct treatment energy.
+This allows for a significant reduction in uncertainties in the dose deposition of the hadron beam.
+As part of the PRaVDA Consortium, we are committed to supporting the development of new concepts and instrumentation to provide accurate information about the proton beam's dose, energy and profile before and during treatment.
+Please see our collaboration on the PRaVDA project as an illustration.

 Use of heavier ions, including Helium

 Although proton therapy is already demonstrating its potential advantages over X-ray radiotherapy, the complete advantages are not yet fully exploited by current proton therapy systems.
 Circa 150,000 patients have been treated with proton therapy, which is the most common type of light ion therapy and has been practiced the longest.
 The use of heavier particles such as Helium and Carbon ions is slowly gaining traction.
 This interest is based on the greater conformity and destructive power of those particles, and their greater radiobiological effectiveness.